mideyy7/Formula-One-Telemetry-Simulator/README.md

 - **Track Limits Monitoring**: Realistic track limits violation detection with warnings and penalties
   - Checks for violations at sector boundaries (not every frame) for realistic frequency
   - Violation probability based on driver aggression, speed, and tire wear
-  - 3 warnings trigger a penalty flag
+  - 3 warnings trigger a penalty flag and issue a time penalty
+- **Penalty Enforcer**: Tracks issued penalties and enforces them during pit stops using simulation time
 - **Driver Skill Factor**: Consistency affects how much performance drivers can extract from their cars
 - **Track Configuration**: Configurable track profiles with sectors, lap length, and environmental factors